hexbear-collective/lemmy/CODE_OF_CONDUCT.md

 # Code of Conduct

-Note: This is based on lemmy's code of conduct.
+**Note:** This is based on the Lemmy code of conduct.
 We will be adapting this further as we go.
-Yes, we know it's hella strict.
+Yes, we know it was hella strict.

 Last updated: July 26th, 2020